-She has two offices, handicapped accessible, and soon a third office to serve Auburn and Cayuga County.
+She has handicapped accessible offices to serve both Cayuga and Ondondoga County.
 On Mondays, Tuesdays and Thursdays she sees patients at the Heritage Commons Building (enter via the NY Spine & Wellness entrance) just down the street from Sweetheart Corners in North Syracuse.
-Wednesdays and she practices out of their other location located on Genesee St. in Camillus.
-On Fridays, evenings and the weekend by appointment she will be at the Carr building in Auburn in Suite 117, 188 Genesee St. Auburn.
+Wednesdays she practices out of their other location located on Genesee St. in Camillus.
+On Fridays, evenings and the weekend by appointment she is at The Carr Building in Auburn, Suite 117, 188 Genesee St. Auburn.

 She received the Diplomate of Acupuncture status from the NCCAOM, the National Certification Commission for Acupuncture and Oriental Medicine.

 Ms. Martin Reed Rose served Auburn and Cayuga County medically for over a decade in Emergency Medical Services.
 She received her Paramedic training graduating with the coveted Top Gun Award from SUNY Upstate's Paramedic Program.

 CNY Acupuncture treats the body, mind, and spirit as a whole.
 Traditional Chinese Medicine (TCM) is over 3,000 years old and uses a variety of approaches and techniques to keep a person healthy and treat disease when it occurs.
 A fundamental belief is that your thoughts can impact how you feel physically and illness or trauma can likewise have an impact on your emotional state.
 The body and mind are inseparably linked and cannot be compartmentalized when it comes to your general health and the healing process.